dancrew32/marcel/README.md

 # Create Users (e.g. Create your first admin user)
 php script/create_user.php
 ```
+or just run `./marcel` from the root directory to launch a wizard for your wizards!

 ## Routing
 In `routes.php`, we send url `$_SERVER['REQUEST_URI']` matches to a specified method in a controller.